Growing Up in the Jedi Temple

 It didn't look much different from the parts of the Temple Anakin had seen before.
 Maybe the doors were a little more regular, but that was all.
 Yet it felt different, somehow.
 Anakin wasn't even sure how, but things felt more serene here, even if apparently there was rubble and construction nearby.
 The people were arranged differently, he thought.
 Instead of all being crowded together, there were going to be one or two of them behind each door.
 Unless a lot of the quarters here were empty.
 He wished he was good enough to tell whether they were or not.

-“I might remember them, yes.”
+"I might remember them, yes."
 He nodded to each of them in turn.
-Knight Kenobi bowed very slightly, and Anakin did the same, though as he did he tried to look behind the entrance, but he couldn’t see anyone.
-“Come in and sit down.”
+Knight Kenobi bowed very slightly, so Anakin did the same.
+Even as he did, he tried to look behind the entrance, but he couldn't see anyone.
+"Come in and sit down."

-Anakin was happy to do the first, but he wasn’t happy when he was barely inside before Master Jinn had taken him hand and pushed him into a seat, and one that left him facing away from the three doors in the room.
+Anakin was happy to do the first.
+He was less happy when he was barely inside before Master Jinn had taken him hand and pushed him into a seat, and one that left him facing away from the three doors in the room.
 It was a circular room, with pale walls and carpet, paler than had been in either of the dormitories he had lived in before then.
 The chairs they sat in were hardbacked, but not that uncomfortable.
 They surrounded a table covered with old paper tomes as well as electronics, which also filled two shelves that were the only other pieces of furniture in the room.
 The rest of it was a wide space where Anakin supposed two people could easily meditate and practice their katas together.

 He was pretty sure the end of the night would see him coming to a new home that looked just like it.
 He pictured it, him and Master Jinn in that space together, living that way.
 He wasn't sure how he felt about it.
 But it was part of a being a Padawan, he reminded himself, and he was still happy about that part.